 Scheduling your program:

-• A chaperone ratio of 1 to 15 is requested.
+- A chaperone ratio of 1 to 10 is requested; a minimum of 1 to 15 is required.
 Chaperone Guidelines are sent to you upon confirmation of your tour date.

 To schedule your program call 508-997-1401 or email Dawn Salerno.
 Three weeks advance notice is requested, but we will do our best to accommodate your desired timeframe.